Information and resources for community groups about Coronavirus Disease (COVID-19): how to protect yourself & others and what to do if you get sick.

 People with COVID-19 symptoms can visit a dedicated COVID-19 clinic or SA Health drive-through testing clinic to be assessed and tested.
 You do not need a referral or an appointment.

 Respiratory Clinics are available for anyone with respiratory conditions.
-Covered by Medicare.
+Free.
 All ages.
 Bookings essential.
 They do not test people without symptoms (e.g. people arrived from interstate with no symptoms who are required to get tested).
 Clinics are Commonwealth funded and supported by Adelaide PHN and Country SA PHN.

 SA Pathology offers a dedicated metropolitan service to take COVID-19 tests within a persons’ home.
 Some regional home-based testing services are also available.